 - than 10 minutes, the transportation office will make every effort to communicate to the parents and students by letter or ParentSquare message.
 PLEASE accept our apologies since it is not always possible to do this due to such short notice. - Students that require a bus stop other than their home residency must complete an Alternate Bus Waiver.
 This form is available at every school and on Perry Township's website.
 This form must be completed and returned to your child's school for approval before transportation can be approved.
 Services to the new location can take up to 3-5 business days to complete.
 Parents/Guardians should have a backup plan in place until services are altered to accommodate the request.
 Once the request is approved and scheduled, the school will notify the parents of the start date.
-Any waivers received for High/Middle/Academy students at the beginning of the year will not be approved for at least the first two weeks of school. - One-Day Bus Passes must be approved by a school administrator and for emergency purposes.
-The school will notify transportation when this takes place.
+Any waivers received for High/Middle/Academy students at the beginning of the year will not be approved for at least the first two weeks of school. - One-Day Bus Passes must be approved by a school administrator and are used for emergency purposes only.
+The pass will only be good for an existing stop on the route.
+The school will contact Transportation to make sure there is enough room on the bus before final approval.